Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Hilbertian operator spaces

 \subsubsection{Rank one JC*-triples}

-In order to attack the structure theory of rank 1 JC*-triples, let us first review some of the basic concepts about them, as well as those concerning ternary rings of operators (TROs).
+In order to attack the operator space structure theory of rank 1 JC*-triples, let us first review some of the basic concepts about them, as well as those concerning ternary rings of operators (TROs).

 A \jcst\ is a norm closed complex linear subspace of $B(H,K)$ (equivalently, of a $C^*$-algebra) which is closed under the operation $a\mapsto aa^*a$. \jcst s were defined and studied (using the name $J^*$-algebra) as a generalization of \csa s by Harris \cite{Harris74} in connection with function theory on infinite dimensional bounded symmetric domains.
 By a polarization identity (involving $\sqrt{-1}$), any \jcst\ is closed under the triple product